Tell No One

 (Reference: ABC News Australia)

-Read the correspondence between Senator Shoebridge & Attorney General Dreyfus HERE
+Read the correspondence between Senator David Shoebridge & the Australian Attorney General, Mark Dreyfus HERE

 Former Catholic nun, philosopher, theologian and author, Dr Doris Reisinger, joined Shoebridge and Vanish, an Australian adoption advocacy agency to call for an independent public inquiry into the treatment of the children of priests and their mothers.